 ”Hello, Leon.“David's deep voice came from the room.

-My heart ached, as if I'd been kicked.Those unforgettable things are just like when I was in a car accident a few years ago, which made the blood boil in my thighs, and the stinging pain made my thighs tremble.
+My heart ached, as if I had been kicked.Those unforgettable things are just like when I was in a car accident a few years ago, which made the blood boil in my thighs, and the stinging pain made my thighs tremble.

 The metal horn of this gramophone pierced the silence, and I sank deeply into the chair.